-Twenty years ago Janet Novinger sustained two brain traumas back to back.
-This started a long journey of life with “TBI” (traumatic brain injury): a journey of survival, learning how to function, and ultimately learning how to live with a changed brain and body.
+In 1999, Janet Novinger sustained two brain traumas back to back.
+This started a long journey of life with Traumatic Brain Injury (TBI): a journey of survival, learning how to function, and ultimately learning how to live with a changed brain and body.

-After the first five years, Janet realized that the things that were most effective in helping her live with a better quality of life were not only unavailable to her, but simply not being offered.
-That is when she took it upon herself to start building programs to help others confronted with the challenge of living with brain injury.
+As Janet moved forward in living with brain injury, she realized that the things that helped her live with a better quality of life were simply not being offered.
+That is when she started expanding the support group with programs that provided practical support to those living with brain injury.

-After running programs for ten years, Janet began to see their impact as she watched her TBI community flourish.
-This led to forming greater visions for how to fill the gaps between those living with brain injury and their communities.
-Her vision expanded to included a dedicated physical space that would not only offer programs to those living with brain injury, but would also serve them as a back-to-work program for those who were ready to start building new vocational skills.
+After running programs for ten years, Janet began to see their impact as she watched her brain injury community flourish.
+Her vision expanded to include a dedicated physical space that would offer programs to those living with brain injury and serve as a back-to-work program for those who were ready to build new vocational skills.
 Ultimately this space would offer services for all community members, providing a way for the community at large to interact, gain awareness, and support those living with brain injury.

 To help her realize this vision, Janet formed an Advisory Committee to explore the possibility of creating a 501(c) (3) corporation and create a name and coherent organization for the vision she was holding… In early 2021, this committee transitioned to a formal board of directors and in May of that year, Imaginal Network incorporated as a Washington State non-profit corporation.

 Imaginal Network draws its name from the butterfly’s final stage, the imaginal stage, when the caterpillar in its cocoon reorganizes itself and becomes something completely different.